davidzuhn/IOLine/README.md

 digitalWrite() methods.
 These methods should behave exactly as the Arduino functions of the same name.

+IOGroup takes an array of IOLine objects and performs a digitalWrite on them.
+This is useful for controlling multiple lights from a single control value.

 An IOBounce interface is provided to perform debounce operations using an IOLine object.